Name of Listing

 San Ignacio Town

-This medium-sized cave features a few narrow passageways and short climbs, and is suitable for ages 10 and up.
+This medium-sized cave features a few narrow passageways and short climbs and is suitable for ages 10 and up.
 With close proximity to the park entrance, it is the perfect cave for ... morethe whole family to explore!
 Come and explore a cave that is rich in Mayan history!
 Kids will love scrambling over the rock walls and using the helmets with a headlight as they become young cavers while learning about the ancient Maya people who used to dwell in the cave.

 This tour is approximately 4 hours or more.
 This Treasure cave tour takes place right in this beautiful 300-acre adventure park in Cayo just 10 minutes from the famous Xunantunich Mayan ruin.
-This tour includes entrance fee and a professional licensed tour guide.
+This tour includes an entrance fee and a professional licensed tour guide.

 $